 - Because gluten free flours are more absorbent than regular, it only needs about 1 1/2 minutes in boiling water to fully cook.
 Make sure to rinse with warm water, as this helps remove some of the starches ,which if left on do make the pasta gummy.

-3 tablespoons whey protein, or 3/4 cup (53 g) non-fat dry milk powder (I used Organic Valley milk powder because whey protein is quite expensive)
+- 3 tablespoons unflavored whey protein powder, OR 3/4 cup (53 g) non-fat dry milk powder

-Divide the dough in 4-ounce portions, wrap the portions you are not using with plastic wrap, and either roll out with a rolling pin on the counter or in the pasta rolling machine.
-Make lasagna sheets or cut into noodles.
+- Divide the dough in 4-ounce portions, wrap the portions you are not using with plastic wrap, and either roll out with a rolling pin on the counter, or in a pasta making machine.

 Creamy Vodka Sauce